Implications of the DLMA solution of $\theta_{12}$ for IceCube data using different astrophysical sources: Introduction

-In this paper, we study the implications of the measurement of the oscillation parameters $\theta_{23}$ and $\delta_{\rm CP}$ in the IceCube data in light of LMA and DLMA solutions of $\theta_{12}$.
+In this paper, we study the implications of the measurement of the oscillation parameters i.e., the octant of $\theta_{23}$ and $\delta_{\rm CP}$ in the IceCube data in light of LMA and DLMA solutions of $\theta_{12}$ for different astrophysical sources in terms of the flux ratios.
+Though the DLMA solution of $\theta_{12}$ is viable only in the presence of NSI, we do not expect any modification of the oscillated final flux ratios in the presence of NSI.
+This is because the effect of NSI becomes significant only in the presence of matter, and the oscillation of the astrophysical neutrinos are mostly in vacuum where the matter effects can be safely ignored.
 Because of the large distance of the astrophysical sources, the oscillatory terms in the neutrino oscillation probabilities are averaged out and as a result, the neutrino oscillation probabilities become independent of the mass square differences and depend only on the angles and phases.
-Thus the IceCube experiment gives us an opportunity to measure the currently unknown parameters i.e., $\theta_{23}$ and $\delta_{\rm CP}$ by analyzing its data.
+Thus the IceCube experiment gives us an opportunity to measure the currently unknown parameters i.e., octant of $\theta_{23}$ and $\delta_{\rm CP}$ by analyzing its data.
 These measurements can be complementary to the measurements of the other neutrino oscillation experiments.
 Further, as the oscillation probabilities are independent of $\Delta m^2_{31}$, they are free from the generalized degeneracy which appears between the neutrino mass ordering and the two different solutions of $\theta_{12}$.
 However, as the oscillation of the astrophysical neutrinos is mostly in vacuum, the two solutions of $\theta_{12}$ become degenerate with $\delta_{\rm CP}$.

 The paper will be organized as follows.
 In the next section, the expressions for the different probabilities corresponding to the oscillation of the astrophysical neutrinos relevant to IceCube are evaluated.
 In this section, we will discuss the degeneracies associated with the parameters.
 In the following sections, we will lay out our analysis method and present our results.
 Finally, we will summarize the important conclusions from our study.